 Are Employers Legally Required To Give Compassionate Leave?

-Are employers legally required to give employees compassionate leave?
 It depends on how you define compassionate leave.
 Secondly, as callous as this might sound, who died.
 Employees who lost a child (less than 18 years old) or had a stillbirth after 24 weeks of pregnancy are both entitled to two weeks of statutory parental bereavement leave, as well as statutory parental bereavement pay.